-- Dynamic Data Definition, page 5
+- Dynamic Data Definition

-- Windowing, page 6
+- Windowing

-- Network Control, page 6
+- · Network Control

-- Application Control, page 6
+- · Application Control

-- Dynamic Data Stream, page 7
+- Dynamic Data Stream

-- Dynamic Data Collector, page 7
+- Dynamic Data Collector

 Dynamic Data Definition

 Cisco Data in Motion's main configurable concepts and terminology is to support a Dynamic Data Definition (D3).

 A D3 is a model representation for the underlying data present at the network.
 It consists of the following parts: